tinkererthinker/blog/source/content/local first.md

 Obsidian is to Roam Research what macOS is to Linux.
+Roam is doing frontier research on tools for thought while Obsidian makes TfT more accessible to the masses.

 Obsidian's Quartz template is going to encourage more people to publish their notes.